 – Jack Kornfield

-Motherhood changes us.
-A rearrangement of priorities and a intimate sharing of one’s life begins.
+A rearrangement of priorities and an intimate sharing of one’s life begins.
 I have not lost myself, my dreams, my ambitions, I have gained a companion who will one day have his own.
 I see myself reflected in the eyes and actions of another like never before.

 We choose ourselves, we dance.